stanleymho/CourseProject/README.md

 ### tweetscollect

-_tweetscollect_ is a tool for collecting the tweets for a topic from _Twitter_ into a dataset.
+_tweetscollect_ is a tool for collecting the tweets for a topic from _Twitter_ for the past 7 days into a dataset.
+To run the tool, you must have the _bearer token_ from your _Twitter developer account_.
+In addition, the _Twitter developer account_ has rate limit on the maximum number of requests allowed in a 15-minutes time window, and collecting the tweets for one topic alone might get very close to the limit.
+Hence, in order to use the tool successfully, please run it at most once in a 15-minutes time window.
 ```
 # Build tweetscollect into an executable.
 #
 $ go build ./cmd/tweetscollect/...

-# Run tweetscollect to collect tweets for a topic, by
-# using the bearer token from your Twitter developer
+# Run tweetscollect to collect tweets for a topic, by using the bearer token
-# account, and write the collected tweets to a file.
+# from your Twitter developer account, and write the collected tweets to file.
 #
-$ tweetscollect -b "<bearer-token>" -t "<topic>" -o <output-file>
+$ ./tweetscollect -b "<bearer-token>" -t "<topic>" -o <output-file>
 Collecting tweets from Twitter on topic "<topic>" ...

 { "date": "2021-11-15 17:56:14 +0000 +0000", "text": "JUST IN: Ohio Attorney General sues Facebook (Meta) for securities fraud.", "lang": "en", "favorite": 1077, "retweet": 328 }
 ...

 Writing collected tweets to <output-file> ...
 Done.
 ```